On a Microscopic Representation of Space-Time III: Outlook

 At the time of writing, we see various still 'competing' possibilities\footnote{Here, we want to pinpoint once more \cite{enriques:1903}, appendix II, this time in the context of mapping his two abstract spaces $S$ and $S'$ by collinear mappings.} to work with 5-dim $p$ (or $\exp p$) and identify the space physically (better: dynamically!), and we feel the need also to discuss the double 15-dim (automorphic) collineations of $M_{4}^{2}$ with respect to physics and real/complex descriptions much deeper in those contexts.
 This is especially interesting when starting from Hamiltonian formalism while using/identifying line coordinates and assuming the quadratic structure as originating from $M_{4}^{2}$ as the fundamental form (see \cite{klein:1872a}).
 We have given above already one application of polarity, however, we have to investigate the physical consequences in much more detail.
-We have mentioned as well tangential complexes and congruences which we have to arrange versus the current concept of affine connections (see e.g. \cite{klein:1872b}).
+We have mentioned as well tangential Complexe and Congruences which we have to arrange versus the current concept of affine connections (see e.g.~\cite{klein:1872b}).

-Another open problem is the identification of Complex-related numbers and/or constants versus reps and rep dimensions in the Lie group/algebra related approach, i.e. there are 15 constants mapping the \PL constraint linearly onto itself, there exist polar systems depending on 20 constants (and series thereof as well) which map (arbitrary) lines to linear Complexe and vice versa, etc. For the low-energy regime of the spectrum, we have associated already an SU(4) interpretation in terms of observable SU(2) spin and isospin degrees of freedom as an approximate compact description, however, being the most compact real form we have to map this to line geometry and dynamics using transfer principles and appropriate coordinate complexifications.
+Another open problem is the identification of Complex-related numbers and/or constants versus reps and rep dimensions in the Lie group/algebra related approach, i.e. there are 15 constants mapping the \PL constraint linearly onto itself, there exist polar systems depending on 20 constants (and series thereof as well) which map (arbitrary) lines to linear Complexe and vice versa, etc.